Rule 3701:1-38-16 | Respiratory protection and controls to restrict internal exposure to radioactive material in a restricted area.

 (6) Standby rescue persons are required whenever one-piece atmosphere-supplying suits, or any combination of supplied air respiratory protection device and personnel protective equipment are used from which an unaided individual would have difficulty extricating himself or herself.
 The standby persons must be equipped with respiratory protection devices or other apparatus appropriate for the potential hazards.
 The standby rescue persons shall observe or otherwise maintain continuous communication with the workers (visual, voice, signal line, telephone, radio, or other suitable means), and be immediately able to assist them in case of a failure of the air supply or for any other reason that requires relief from distress.
 A sufficient number of rescue persons must be immediately available to assist all users of this type of equipment and to provide effective emergency rescue if needed.

 (7) Atmosphere-supplying respirators must be supplied with respirable air of grade D quality or better as defined by the compressed gas association in publication G-7.1, "commodity specifications for air," 1997 and included in 29 C.F.R.
-1910.134(i)(1)(ii)(A) to (E) (as published in the July 1, 2009 Code of Federal Regulations).
+1910.134(i)(1)(ii)(A) to (E) (as in effect on the effective date of this rule).

 (8) The licensee shall ensure that no objects, materials, or substances, such as facial hair, or any conditions that interfere with the seal between the face and facepiece or valve function, and that are under the control of the respiratory wearer, are present between the skin of the wearer's face and the sealing surface of a tight-fitting respirator facepiece.

 (D) When estimating exposure of individuals to airborne radioactive materials, the licensee may make allowance for respiratory protection equipment used to limit intakes pursuant to paragraph (A) of this rule, provided that the following requirements, in addition to those in paragraph (C)(1) of this rule, are satisfied: